panaversity/learn-agentic-ai/03_ai_protocols/02_model_context_protocol/01_server_development/02_defining_tools/readme.md

 ```

 This example shows the fundamental pattern of MCP: a client discovers what a server can do (`tools/list`) and then asks it to perform an action (`tools/call`).

+## 5. Testing with Postman

+For a more interactive testing experience, we've included a comprehensive Postman collection in the `postman/` directory:

+- **Collection**: `MCP_Defining_Tools.postman_collection.json`
+- **Documentation**: `postman/README.md`

+The Postman collection includes:
+- Tool discovery requests
+- Multiple test scenarios for both `add` and `greet` tools
+- Error handling examples
+- Parameter validation tests

+This provides an excellent way to experiment with the server and understand how MCP tools work without writing code.